prometheus/snmp_exporter/README.md

 The default `snmp.yml` covers a variety of common hardware for which MIBs are available to the public, walking them using SNMP v2 GETBULK.

 You'll need to use the generator in all but the simplest of setups.
-Is is needed to customise which objects are walked, use non-public MIBs or specify authentication parameters.
+It is needed to customise which objects are walked, use non-public MIBs or specify authentication parameters.